 Greg was a storyteller by nature, and he loved to exaggerate the truth a little bit when telling stories to his grandchildren.
 According to one of his grandchildren, one of his funniest stories was that he used to box apples and the apples were so big, it took six of them to make a dozen.
 He was funny, full of life and joy and loved to laugh.
 Greg enjoyed getting together with his siblings, playing guitar, singing and having an all-around great time.
 After dinner most nights, he would grab his guitar, strum and sing, and it acted as his dessert; he enjoyed it so much.

 Several years after the passing of Elsie, he met Maria Davila and they married on June 14, 1999.
 They just celebrated 20 years of marriage in June 2019.
 He loved Maria and always said she was a good woman.
 With family being at the center of everything Greg loved, he took each of her children and grandchildren and called them his own, raising the younger children to adults.

 The one thing we will always remember about Greg (Dad, Husband, Grandpa, Brother), is his Catholic faith.
 He loved Jesus and prayed his rosary every day.
 He always said he was not afraid to die.
 He would say he lived a great life and he loved Jesus.
 Greg will be missed greatly by all who knew and loved him.
-We hope you will join us for his mass at 10 a.m. on January 15, 2020, at Holy Cross Catholic Church, 9371 Wigham St., Thornton, CO 80229.To send flowers to the family of Gregory Muniz, please visit Tribute Store
+We hope you will join us for his mass at 10 a.m. on January 15, 2020, at Holy Cross Catholic Church, 9371 Wigham St., Thornton, CO 80229.To send flowers to the family or plant a tree in memory of Gregory Muniz, please visit Tribute Store